-Here is a list of American capital cities that serve or have served as state capitals, country capitals, capitals of territories of the U.S., unincorporated U.S. areas capitals, colonial capitals, and Native American capitals.
+Here is a list of American capital cities that have served or serve as state capitals, country capitals, capitals of territories of the U.S., unincorporated U.S. areas capitals, colonial capitals, and capitals of Native America.

-Washington, D.C. (formally the District of Columbia), has been the federal capital of the U.S. since 1800.
-Each state of the United States of America has its own capital, as do various of its insular areas.
-Most U.S. states have not switched their capital since admission to the Union, but the capitals of their corresponding prior kingdoms, territories, colonies, and republics commonly altered many times.
+Washington, D.C. (formally the District of Columbia), has been the national capital of the U.S. since 1800.
+Every state of the United States of America has their own capital, as do its insular areas have.
+Most states of the U.S. have not switched their capital since admission to the Union, but the capitals of their corresponding prior kingdoms, territories, colonies, and republics commonly altered many times.
 There are other governments in the present boundaries of America with their individual capital cities, like the Native American Tribal nations in the U.S., Republic of Texas, and other anonymous governments.

 United States Map with Capitals in Albers Equal Area Projection

 US States and Capitals Map in Mercator Projection ( US Map )

 About United States Map with Capitals or US Map

 The above US states and capitals maps are showing all the 50 states of United States of America with their state capitals and national capital Washington D.C..

 The United States comprises 50 states and every state has a capital.
 The capital of each state serves as its seat of government and is home to many government buildings.
 Of these 50 states, 25 states of the U.S. have changed their capitals at least once.
 Ten states belong to the group of the thirteen original states.
 Oklahoma was the last U.S. state to change its capital.
 In 1910, Oklahoma moved its capital from Guthrie to Oklahoma City.